joedatlive/flink-failed-password/README.md

 ### Other notes
 * log4j and gson libraries are included for future (likely) use.
-* I created this in a Eclipse or IDEA last year, and have ported it to VScode with no problems.
+* I created this in a Eclipse last year, and have ported it to VScode with no problems.